 It’s All About Communication – For Everyone

 Internalizing pain and suffering have been a concept women have dealt with for centuries, so it’s nothing new.
-It’s time for a change, for the better of women, for the better of their relationships, and for the better of their quality of life.
+It’s time for a change, for the better of women, for the better of their relationships, and their quality of life.

 You Don’t Have to Be Alone or Lonely

-Pastor Gregory Griffin believes that getting help is the best thing a man can do for a woman they care about, whether pushing her to see a professional, or staying by her side when she needs him the most.
-Communication is indeed a two way street; when someone asks for help, supporting them with and through this
+Pastor Gregory Griffin believes getting help is the best thing a man can do for a woman they care about, whether pushing her to see a professional, or staying by her side when she needs him the most.
+Communication is indeed a two-way street; when someone asks for help, supporting them with and through this

 Create Your Own Communities

 And if you don’t have people in your life you can trust with this, the online world is vast and big.
-Websites such as Facebook and MeetUp can help you locate a community of individuals who have had similar experiences, making you feel less alone and having people who understand you.
+Websites such as Facebook and MeetUp can help you locate a community of individuals with similar experiences, making you feel less alone and having people who understand you.

-Fibroid Fighters has stories you can sift through, and you can even share your own story to contribute to the ever-growing communities.
+Fibroid Fighters has stories you can sift through and share your own story to contribute to the ever-growing communities.
 Other great resources are Break The Silence, Break The Behavior video series, and our newsletter, where Fibroid Fighters and survivors can continue to read about the latest news in fibroid knowledge and communities.